-The Town Manager submits the Capital Improvements Plan to the Town Council at least 30 days prior to the submission of the Annual Operating Budget.
+The Town Manager submits the Capital Improvement Plan to the Town Council at least 30 days prior to the submission of the Annual Operating Budget.
 This includes all town and school capital requests.
+The Town Council must act on the capital budget by the end of May.